alexx384/alexx384-go-crud-template/Readme.md

    - [X] Choose the right library (`pgx` with `squirrel` can be used)
    - [X] Implement functionality
    - [X] Add database migration
-3. [ ] Setup logging
+3. [X] Setup logging
-   - [ ] Choose library for logging or understand how to implement it
+   - [X] Use slog to implement it (we need to supply module name, timestamp, severity, message)
 4. [ ] Test it automatically
    - [ ] Add unit tests
    - [ ] Add integration tests